Contrasting Ball (NYSE:BLL) & Ardagh Metal Packaging (NYSE:AMBP)

 |2.57

-Ball presently has a consensus price target of $100.47, indicating a potential upside of 6.78%.
-Ardagh Metal Packaging has a consensus price target of $12.51, indicating a potential upside of 31.59%.
+Ball currently has a consensus price target of $100.47, indicating a potential upside of 7.31%.
+Ardagh Metal Packaging has a consensus price target of $12.51, indicating a potential upside of 30.77%.
 Given Ardagh Metal Packaging’s stronger consensus rating and higher probable upside, analysts clearly believe Ardagh Metal Packaging is more favorable than Ball.

-Ball has a beta of 0.47, meaning that its share price is 53% less volatile than the S&P 500.
-Comparatively, Ardagh Metal Packaging has a beta of 0.4, meaning that its share price is 60% less volatile than the S&P 500.

 Profitability